BARRY COOPER'S EPIC 'ASTRONOMY LIFE', LAID BARE FOR ALL TO READ!

 Mars has always been a very disappointing world to me.
 Science fiction stories and films, and indeed the fascinating Percival Lowell story, made much of this planet, but the reality was rather less inspiring.

-There are seven hundred and eighty days between successive oppositions, that's over two
+There are seven hundred and eighty days between successive oppositions.
+That's over two

 years!
-Even then Mars can be unfavourably tiny nonetheless.
+Even then, Mars can be unfavourably tiny nonetheless.
 Detail is something only seen by experienced observers in almost any sized telescope!
 I can't ever recall seeing the polar caps

 these things.
 But, for me, Mars has given little excitement over the years.

-seen of the markings or polar caps.
+the best I have ever seen the markings or polar caps.
 You see what I mean?
-I have had similar results with a SkyWatcher 150PL and the SkyWatcher Classic Dob 150 at the December 2022
+Not exactly obvious those markings!
+I have had similar results with a SkyWatcher 150PL during the 2020 opposition, and later with my SkyWatcher

-opposition.
+Classic Dob 150 in Feb 2023, two months after opposition.
 Mars has an orbit that brings it closer to Earth at southern oppositions and farther away at northern ones.
-So, when Mars is well placed for northern observers it is always small in
+So, when Mars is well

-NOTE: I bought this particular Opticraft 6" Cassegrain telescope for just £25 (could you have resisted the urge?
+NOTE: I bought this particular Opticraft 6" Cassegrain telescope for just £26 (could you have resisted the urge?
 Could you be so lucky?
-See my Second Hand Buying Guide) I knew Opticraft had some production quality problems, but I was pleasantly surprised to find it was "one of their good ones"!
+See my Second Hand Buying Guide)

 I don't advocate viewing through a window (open or closed!)
-However, neither my enthusiasm or impatience knew any bounds in my early days of astronomical obsession.
-The view through the open window was the only way that I would get to see Mars before it rose above the houses proper after nine thirty!
+However, neither my enthusiasm or impatience knew any bounds in my

 What I like about observing Mars:

-Location Pic: The very window through which I had my first telescopic view of Mars on 20th December, 1977 at 18,
+Location Pic: The very window through which I had my first telescopic view of Mars on 22nd December, 1977 at

-The Asteroids or Minor Planets have long held a fascination for me.
-Lumps of rock from the size of a fridge, up to moon-like planetoids 600+ miles in diameter circle the Sun between the orbits of the planet Mars and the gas giant, Jupiter.
+have long held a fascination for me.
+Lumps of rock from the size of a fridge, up to moon-like

 When I was first hooked by astronomy in the mid-seventies I read about Count Xavier von Zach and his 'Celestial Police', and about Piazzi's discovery of the first of many many asteroids, Ceres, on the first day of the 19th century, 1st of January 1801.